jcert/jcert.github.io/_pages/cv.md

 Work experience
 ======
 * 2021-now: Research Assistant - University of Maryland
-  * Duties included: ...
+  * I do research on population games and evolutionary dynamics, both on properties of these frameworks and applications involving strategic interactions of a large number of agents.
   * Advisor: Nuno C. Martins, Co-advisor: Richard J. La

 *  2018-2019: Embedded Systems Engineer - MKD Tecnologia
-   * Developed firmware and hardware for automation projects, mostly in C languange, working with ARM microcontrollers for low-power devices, ESP32 for Bluetooth communication and older architectures, such as 8051 and PIC16.
+   * Developed firmware and hardware for automation projects, mostly using C, working with ARM microcontrollers for low-power devices, ESP32 for Bluetooth communication and older architectures, such as 8051 and PIC16.
-   * I also did PCB layouts aiming to reduce production cost and improve our products, while providing remote support to our technical team and clients.
+   * I also did PCB layouts, reducing production cost and improving our products.
 During my time as developer the hardware cost was reduced by more than 20%.
+I also provided remote support to our technical team and clients.
-   * In another project, I wrote MikroTik scripts to maintain a hotspot service and configured FreeRadius as AAA, using the router API through Python scripts to remote update the MikroTiks and monitor them.
+   * I did field support a few times for our automation producsts (travelling to remote farms!)
-   * I did field support for our automation projects (sometimes travelling to remote farms!)
+   * In another project, I wrote MikroTik scripts to maintain a hotspot service and configured FreeRadius as AAA, using the routers API through Python scripts to remote update the MikroTiks and monitor them.
-   * Configured services on Linux servers using Docker and developed Ionic companion apps for our embedded projects.
+   * Configured Linux servers using Docker and developed Ionic companion apps for our embedded projects.
-   * Debugged and fixed WPF C#, SQL and PostgreSQL code from our clients, which interfaced with our company's hardware.
+   * Debugged and fixed our costumer's code that interface with our products (WPF C#, SQL, and PostgreSQL).

 * 2017-2018: Intern - Universidade Estadual de Maringá
    * As an electrical engineering intern in the Departamentos de Obras e Projetos I have:
         Restructured the IT system of the Electrical Engineering team.
-        Participated in construction site inspections, wrote reports and helped project new electrical installations.
+        Took part in construction site inspections, wrote reports and helped project new electrical installations.
-        Quoted material for the university constructions and wrote part of the estimated construction cost report.
+        I also quoted material for the university construction projects and wrote part of the estimated construction cost report.